 Mike is preceded in death by his parents Dr. Michael and Madeline Rizzuto, numerous Aunts, Uncles and Cousins, and beloved dogs, Spotem, Lady, Kip, and Kasey.

 He is survived by his loving wife, Jeannette McAuliff-Rizzuto of Port Matilda, daughter and son-in-law, Miranda & Bryon Musick of Athens, sons Michael and Marshall Rizzuto, sisters Merilee Jennings of Manhattan, NY, Maxine Pagliano of Kensington, MD, Melanie Rizzuto of Warren Center, grandchildren Dominic and Ardrenna, and loving nephews, a niece and great nieces and nephews.

 Visitation will be from 1 until 3 p.m., on Sunday, October 14, 2018 at Koch Funeral Home, 2401 South Atherton Street, State College.

-A memorial mass will be held in November at Our Lady of Victory Catholic Church, 820 Westerly Parkway, State College, with the Reverend Neil Dadey officiating.
-The time and date for the mass will be announced at a later date.
+A memorial mass will be held at 1:30 p.m., on Saturday, November 17, 2018 at Our Lady of Victory Catholic Church, 820 Westerly Parkway, State College, with the Reverend Neil Dadey officiating.

 Memorial contributions may be made to the Pancreatic Cancer Action Network, https://secure.pancan.org/site/Donation2?df_id=2681&mfc_pref=T&2681.donation=form1